fairtracks/fairtracks.net/content/markdown/fair/fair-06-validation.md

     zoomable: true
   - note: notes-01-ontology-versions
     caption: >
-      Tech note #1: Our arguments why depending on only the most recent version of each ontology  is less problematic than pinning the ontology versions.
+      Technical note #1: Our arguments why depending on only the most recent version of each  ontology is less problematic than pinning the ontology versions.
 ---

 **Standards and validators:** An important aspect of any kind of standardization is to define